e-c-k-e-r/vall-e/README.md

 * the quality of your dataset.
 * how much data you have.
 * the bandwidth you quantized your audio to.

-#### Quick Preparations

-##### Prepared Dataset

-Under `./scripts/download_libritts-small.sh` is a script that will quickly set up an already prepared dataset to train.
-This leverages a repo I've published to HuggingFace that contains everything processsed, straight from the below method.

-##### Prepare It Yourself

-Under `./scripts/prepare_libri.sh` is a small script to quickly set up a dataset based on LibriSpeech-Finetuning.
-It'll handle everything from downloading, to extracting, to preparing, to quantizing and phonemizing.

-Afterwards, simply use `./config/libri/config.yaml` as your target YAML.

-However, you'll only train against a small subset of the data with the default settings, due to the maximum phoneme length configured.
-Increasing this will not only drastically increase VRAM usage, but also reduce iteration rates.
-It's recommended to further process your files by slicing them down (for example, through [mrq/ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning)).

 #### Leverage Your Own